muratk5n/thirdwave/en/README.md

 advice to their theoreticians while they do that; feel free to ignore parts of "known physics" as needed.
 Much of recent physics is a mess..
 "Theory doesn't fit with CMB" shld be able to trigger "does that matter?".
-That background could well be misinterpreted signals from f-ing Jersey shore (instruments were [near there](https://bit.ly/2CMq76V)) and birdshit on the antennas.
+That "cosmic background" could well be misinterpreted signals from f-ing Jersey shore (instruments were [near there](https://bit.ly/2CMq76V)) and birdshit on the antennas.

 ---